CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Tubular

 Tubular tires have no inner tube inside.
 They are glued onto the rims and inflated directly.
-They are popular among pro riders, but very few hobby cyclists use them.
+They are popular among pro riders, but few hobby cyclists use them.

 Tubular wheels allow you to inflate lower pressures, which provides better riding comfort and puncture resistance.
 They are also lighter than clincher wheels because they don’t have a rim sidewall.